Tennis news

 Henri Leconte at Roland-Garros in 1992 (Panoramic)

 Henri Leconte was born in 1963.
-With his spectacular high-risk game, the lefty drew attention for the first time when he claimed the juniors title at Roland-Garros in 1980.
-In 1982 earned his first crown on the main tour, defeating Mats Wilander in the final of the Stockholm Open (7-6, 6-3).
-After having triumphed at doubles at Roland-Garros in 1984 (partnering Yannick Noah), he obtained his first remarkable Grand Slam results in singles in 1985 by reaching the quarterfinals at both Roland-Garros (lost to Wilander, 6-4, 7-6, 6-7, 7-5) and Wimbledon (lost to Boris Becker 7-6, 3-6, 6-3, 6-4).
-In October of that year, he was world No 22.
+With his spectacular high-risk game, the left-hander drew attention for the first time when he claimed the juniors title at Roland-Garros in 1980.
+In 1982, he earned his first crown on the main tour, defeating Mats Wilander in the final of the Stockholm Open (7-6, 6-3).
+After having triumphed at doubles at Roland-Garros in 1984 (partnering Yannick Noah), he obtained his first remarkable Grand Slam results in singles in 1985 by reaching the quarter-finals at both Roland-Garros (lost to Wilander, 6-4, 7-6, 6-7, 7-5) and Wimbledon (lost to Boris Becker 7-6, 3-6, 6-3, 6-4).
+In October of that year, he was ranked No 22 in the world.

 The place: Sydney, Australia

 The Sydney Australian Indoor Championship was established in 1973 and held on indoor hardcourts.
 It was first one by Australian legend Rod Laver, who defeated countryman John Newcombe in the final (3-6, 7-5, 6-3, 3-6, 6-4).
-However, in the following years, American players took a hold on the event, with Jimmy Connors triumphing in 1977 and 1978, followed by Vitas Gerulaitis in 1979 and John McEnroe, who triumphed four consecutive times (1980-1983).
+However, in the following years, American players took a hold on the event, with Connors triumphing in 1977 and 1978, followed by Gerulaitis in 1979 and McEnroe, who triumphed on four consecutive occasions (1980-1983).

-The facts: Lendl extends winning streak despite interruption
+The facts: Lendl extends winning streak to 17 matches

-The final of the 1985 Australian Indoor Championships, in Sydney, was a promising showdown between two players with different game styles and personalities, Ivan Lendl, the ever-serious world No 1, and Henri Leconte, the spectacular and unpredictable French lefty.
-However, unexpectedly, this final would live in tennis history for a different reason.
+The final of the 1985 Australian Indoor Championships in Sydney was a promising showdown between two players with different game styles and personalities.
+Ivan Lendl, the world No 1, and Henri Leconte, the spectacular and unpredictable French southpaw.
+However, unexpectedly, this final would go down in tennis history for a different reason.

 The man, who was employed as a dishwasher by the official tournament’s catering company, was then escorted out of the court by security guards.
 But Lendl, who was not slightly amused by this incident, was not impressed by the way things were managed.